Anderstask1/Sanntidsprogrammering/README.md

 # Sanntidsprogrammering
-Lab related to the course"Sanntidsprogrammering" at NTNU.
+Lab related to the course "Sanntidsprogrammering" at NTNU.
 Consisting of exercises and source code of a distributed real-time system controlling elevators.

 https://pastebin.com/yyJegFEJ